 Benefits of a Healthy Liver

 A healthy liver is essential for good health.
 It performs a variety of tasks including creating bile for digestion and nutrient absorption, making glucose, storing nutrients, and detoxifying the body.
 Some of the best foods for liver detox include blueberries, cranberries, citrus fruits, cruciferous vegetables, garlic, olive oil, nuts and turmeric.
 They provide protection against harmful toxins, increase antioxidant activation, enhance the enzymes used in the detoxification process, and lower the risk of nonalcoholic fatty liver disease, cirrhosis, and liver cancer.
-Incorporate these foods into your diet to help detox the liver, remove excess fat from the liver, and improve your liver health.
+Incorporate these foods into your diet which helps in liver detox, remove excess fat from the liver, and improve your liver health.